 Here is an exclusive interview for Futuroprossimo with Cathleen Southwick, Pure Storage's Chef Information Officer, a successful leader with 20 years of experience in defining and executing IT strategies for Fortune 100 companies.
-In the interview, Cathleen explains the profound relationship between the technology of the future and the humanities, necessary to create jobs and goals in a world that is constantly changing.
+In the interview, Cathleen explains the deep relationship between the technology of the future and the human sciences, necessary to create jobs and goals in a world that is constantly changing.

 The world is increasingly focused on STEM disciplines (science, technology, engineering and mathematics).
 Is it true that the so-called "soft skills" such as communication skills, empathy and observation skills will be increasingly fundamental in the world of work?
 Who will help understand the technology of the future?